hypervel/hypervel.org/docs/docs/broadcasting.md

     });
 ```

 In this example, all notifications sent to user model's channel would be received by the callback.
-A channel authorization callback for the `App.Models.User.{id}` channel is included in the default `BroadcastServiceProvider` that ships with the Laravel Hyperf framework.
+A channel authorization callback for the `App.Models.User.{id}` channel is included in the default `BroadcastServiceProvider` that ships with the Hypervel framework.